 One of the important components of this study is the dissemination of project information by way of "Consultation with stakeholders and the general public".
-A public consultation was done at Gulhati, Kotli and Ghambir Muglian locations of the project corridor with local people as part of the environment and social screening study.
+A public consultation was done at Anji, Panasa locations and Nomain locations of the project corridor of Anji-Panasa Road and Deva Mai to Ohli Mandir Road respectively with local people as part of the environment and social screening study.
 During the consultation process, people have expressed keen interest in the proposed sub-project.
 Local people were made aware of the upcoming work and World Bank funding and guidelines.
-People, in general, were very enthusiastic about the benefits of the subproject as the project will connect with the Shahdra Sharief which is one of the most revered religious destinations in District Rajouri.
+People, in general, were very enthusiastic about the benefits of the subproject as the project will connect with the famous tourist and piligrimage destinations and will give connectivity to the villages adjoining to Anji-Panasa Road in District Reasi.

-Some of the positive response with suggestions received from the residents and stakeholders during the consultation is summarized as, i) road safety measures to be applied at all curves especially at critical sharp points and executed with better-designed features for the hilly road terrain, better riding surface, higher life period, both cross and longitudinal drainage provision etc. ii) ensured full cooperation and support for the successful execution of the project; ii) residents who are related to the construction industry may be engaged with the proposed road works; iii) Road section at the sensitive area with a history of landslip/ erosion to be provided with best engineering protective measures, beautification process enhancement measures, iv) built-up shall be provided with the provision of an effective drainage system and designed in a manner to effectively manage stormwater episodes.
+Some of the positive response with suggestions received from the residents and stakeholders during the consultation is summarized as, i) road safety measures to iii | Page be applied at all curves especially at critical sharp points and executed with betterdesigned features for the hilly road terrain, better riding surface, higher life period, both cross and longitudinal drainage provision etc. ii) ensured full cooperation and support for the successful execution of the project; ii) residents who are related to the construction industry may be engaged with the proposed road works; iii) Road section at the sensitive area with a history of landslip/ erosion to be provided with best engineering protective measures, beautification process enhancement measures, iv) built-up shall be provided with the provision of an effective drainage system and designed in a manner to effectively manage stormwater episodes.